 Congenital cysts, which are also usually benign, can occur on the head or neck and may not manifest until adulthood.

 The thyroid gland makes hormones that regulate your body’s metabolism.
-The gland is located in front of your neck, below your voice box (Adam’s apple).
+The gland is located in front of your neck, below your voice box (or Adam’s apple).

 Lumps in the thyroid gland require a thorough head and neck examination.
-Additional tests such as blood tests, ultrasound, or CT scans are sometimes needed.
+In some cases, additional testing may be required to ensure an accurate diagnosis, such as blood tests, ultrasound, or CT scans.